Shakespeare in the Park

 The annual Seattle Outdoor Theater Festival at Volunteer Park has become the launching pad for the region’s summer theater season.
 The festival began in 2001 as a cooperative venture between GreenStage, Theater Schmeater, and Wooden O. GreenStage assumed responsibility for management of the festival in 2008, and it has since grown into a big event.
 Last year eight companies did 14 performances on the park’s two stages for more than 3,500 sun-soaked audience members.

-2014 will be the second summer for our Backyard Bard plays, which take Shakespeare in the Park where we haven't been able to go before.
+2015 will be the third summer for our Backyard Bard plays, which take Shakespeare in the Park where we haven't been able to go before.
 Four actors perform 40-minute versions of Shakespeare's best plays in smaller venues, pocket parks, and at events in and around Seattle.
 Also available for school shows and private events.

 Summer Camps for Kids

-GreenStage’s Shakespeare Summer Camps for Kids have proven popular for young thespians ages 8 to 17, and this year we've added Pee Wee Shakespearean camps for kids 5-7.
+GreenStage’s Shakespeare Summer Camps for Kids have proven popular for young thespians ages 8 to 17, and last year we've added Pee Wee Shakespearean camps for kids 5-7.
 Our educational programs support the values of successful learning and take each student on a personal journey through the world of Shakespeare.
 Their natural imaginations are embraced and nurtured as their build ability to focus and work in teams.
-Six camps are planned for different Seattle parks in 2014.
+This week we offer our first all-day camps and two-week camps.

 Recent Successes and Current Challenges